joshuabdixon/Titanic-Dataset---Neural-Networks/README.md

-# Titanic Dataset - Neural Networks
+# Titanic Survival Prediction with Neural Networks

 ## Project Overview
 This project involves building neural network models to predict the survival of passengers on the Titanic.
 It builds on lessons learned from a previous attempt for a Kaggle competition, specifically from a feature engineering perspective.
 This version differs in its focus on neural network architectures and optimisation techniques.